NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 This should give users more flexibility in how to organize data within one or more GRIB2 messages.

-To start a new GRIB2 message, call subroutine GRIBCREATE().
-GRIBCREATE() encodes Sections 0 and 1 at the beginning of the message.
+To start a new GRIB2 message, call subroutine gribcreate().
+It encodes Sections 0 and 1 at the beginning of the message.
 This routine must be used to create each message.

-Subroutine ADDLOCAL() can be used to add a Local Use Section (Section 2).
+Subroutine addlocal() can be used to add a Local Use Section (Section 2).
 Note that section is optional and need not appear in a GRIB2 message.

-Subroutine ADDGRID() is used to encode a grid definition into Section 3.
+Subroutine addgrid() is used to encode a grid definition into Section 3.
-This grid definition defines the geometry of the the data values in the fields that follow it.
-ADDGRID() can be called again to change the grid definition describing subsequent data fields.
+This grid definition defines the geometry of the the data values in the fields that follow it. addgrid() can be called again to change the grid definition describing subsequent data fields.

-Each data field is added to the GRIB2 message using routine ADDFIELD(), which adds Sections 4, 5, 6, and 7 to the message.
+Each data field is added to the GRIB2 message using routine addfield(), which adds Sections 4, 5, 6, and 7 to the message.

-After all desired data fields have been added to the GRIB2 message, a call to routine GRIBEND() is needed to add the final section 8 to the message and to update the length of the message.
+After all desired data fields have been added to the GRIB2 message, a call to routine gribend() is needed to add the final section 8 to the message and to update the length of the message.
 A call to GRIBEND() is required for each GRIB2 message.

 # GRIB2 Decoding Routines

-Subroutine GB_INFO() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
+Subroutine gb_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
 In addition, this routine also returns the number of octets of the largest Local Use section in the message.
 This value can be used to ensure that the output array of subroutine GETLOCAL() (described below) is dimensioned large enough.

-Subroutine GETLOCAL() will return the requested occurrence of Section 2 from a given GRIB2 message.
+Subroutine getlocal() will return the requested occurrence of Section 2 from a given GRIB2 message.

 GF_GETFLD can be used to get all information pertaining to the nth